DuraMAT/pvpro/README.md

 **The package is still under active development so don't expect it to work perfectly yet!**

-To try it out, you need to clone the most recent development branch of solar-data-tools and statistical-clear-sky.

 # Methods

 Here's a high level overview of the most important parts of the package.